bhurter/neighborhood-map/README.md

  Udacity Front End Web Developer Nanodegree project

 ## Requirements:
-Create an application that:
-    1. Displays a single-page map of a favorite neighborhood or area
+    1. Display a single-page map of a favorite neighborhood or area
-    2. Displays markers on the map to identify places of interest
+    2. Display markers on the map to identify places of interest
-    3. Displays details about each site that has a marker
+    3. Display details about each site that has a marker
     4. Support both on-line and off-line mode
-    5. Filter the markers on the map according to user-provided search criteria
+    5. Filter the markers on the map accorging to user-provided search criteria
-    6. Integrate with google maps API (or another mapping API)
+    6. Integrate with google maps API (or another mapping API).
-    7. Integrate with another 3rd party API to provide additional information about the places of interest.
+    7. Integrate with another 3rd party API to provide additional information about the places of interest
-    8. The additional 3rd party API cannot be a Google API.
+    8. Thee additional 3rd party API cannot be a Google API

 ## Future Enhancements:
     1. Continue to work on user interface for the list box so that the entire row is highlighted when selected